dlford/unit-testing-demo/README.md

+# Unit Testing Demo

+Take a look at the examples in `src/components`, use the command `npm test` to run the tests.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).